cantellir/laravel-api-test/README.md

-# laravel Api Auth Tests - Step by Step
+# Laravel Api Auth Tests - Step by Step
 Pratical step-by-step how to build auth tests in a RESTful API made in Laravel 5.5

 ### Prerequisites